blrobin2/blrobin2.github.io/_posts/2024-01-10-progress-island-usa.md

 letterboxd_url: https://boxd.it/5yjCNJ
 mst3k: true
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

-* Bilingual schools, bisexual students
+- Bilingual schools, bisexual students
-* Travel anywhere in a matter of hours, just like everywhere else in the world
+- Travel anywhere in a matter of hours, just like everywhere else in the world
-* Look, just come here
+- Look, just come here
-* Fun times at Guantanamo
+- Fun times at Guantanamo
-* The music of John Phillip Salsa
+- The music of John Phillip Salsa